fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-landing-page.md

 If you're not managing Direct Routing phone numbers in the on-premises Active Directory, then they're only managed in Microsoft 365.
 Because the phone numbers are not synching from on-premises to Microsoft 365, there is no visible value in the OnPremLineUri parameter in the output from the Get-CsOnlineUser cmdlet run for the user or resource account.

-You can manage Direct Routing numbers in Microsoft 365 with Teams Powershell, using the [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment) and [Get-CsPhoneNumberAssignment](/powershell/module/teams/get-csphonenumberassignment) cmdlets.
+You can manage Direct Routing numbers in Microsoft 365 with Teams PowerShell, using the [Set-CsPhoneNumberAssignment](/powershell/module/teams/set-csphonenumberassignment) and [Get-CsPhoneNumberAssignment](/powershell/module/teams/get-csphonenumberassignment) cmdlets.

 #### Direct Routing numbers managed in both an on-premises Active Directory and Microsoft 365